Nivel’s mission is ‘Research for better care’. How do we carry out this mission?

 Nivel’s activities include the collation and publication of existing knowledge and evidence in scientific, professional and policy journals, reports, bibliographies, reviews, summaries and fact sheets.
 Nivel has a statutory obligation to publish the results of all its activities.

-- Our experts on the specific fields of healthcare research can tell you more about their field of expertise and about doing research with Nivel within this field.
+- Our experts on the specific fields of healthcare research will tell you more about their field of expertise and about doing research with Nivel within this field.
 Take a look at their individual research programs!